FK Jelgava: Early years

 On 19 May 2010 FK Jelgava won the Latvian Cup final in Skonto Stadium, beating FK Jūrmala-VV 6:5 in a penalty shoot out after the game had finished 0:0.

 On the way to the final, the club beat FK Liepājas Metalurgs in the quarter-finals and Skonto FC in the semi-finals.

 Victory in the Latvian Cup final allowed FK Jelgava to debut in the UEFA Europa League tournament.
 In the second qualifying round FK Jelgava played Molde FK from Norway.
 With a score of 2:2 on aggregate, Molde won on away goals.

 In the 2010 season Jelgava was the only Latvian football club which won a game in European football tournaments (2:1 against Molde).

 On 2 September 2010 FK Jelgava played a friendly against Premier League club Blackpool.
 The match marked the opening of the Olympic Sports Center of Zemgale.
 The President of Latvia Valdis Zatlers and the British Ambassador in Latvia attended the game.

+Due to financial problems, the club lost its professional license in February 2021 and was deprived of the opportunity to play in the top competition, reverting to the status of a youth academy.
+Its professional team was succeeded by the related FS Jelgava.